rouge1616/Spine-Mets-CT-SEG/README.md

 ## Usage
 CT scans and segmentations are both provided in DICOM.
 We recommend [3D Slicer](https://www.slicer.org)'s DICOM viewer for visualization.
-The segmentations require the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).
+To correctly import and visualize the segmentations in 3D Slicer the [QuantitativeReporting](https://qiicr.gitbook.io/quantitativereporting-guide/) extension is required.

 ## Convert to Nifti
-Use the script [tcia_dcm2nifit.py](https://github.com/rouge1616/Spine-Mets-CT-SEG/blob/main/tcia_dcm2nifti.py) to convert the full dataset to Nifti file format.
-Make sure to re-assign the correct labels to the the vertebra levels after conversion using the corresponding JSON file.
+If needed, you can use the script [tcia_dcm2nifit.py](https://github.com/rouge1616/Spine-Mets-CT-SEG/blob/main/tcia_dcm2nifti.py) to convert the full dataset to Nifti file format.

 ## Segmentation Weights
 The segmentation weights from the nnUNet training are provided in the folder _/weights_.